Green Farm, Limpopo: Music and arts

 Music is a major part of vatsonga people.
 People at Green farm enjoy playing Xitsonga music at home and at ceremonies like tikhomba (female initiation ceremony) and xiseveseve (celebration of friendship mostly for women).
 Legendary artist, the late Mhani Khatisa Chabalala was resident at Greenfarm.
-She was an inspiration to most young Vatsonga artists. there is also a famous artist known as Tinghwanghwayani, who created the group dance of Madovani yale GreenFarm.
+She was an inspiration to most young Vatsonga artists.
 People do carving (matshuri, minkombe na swinwana), moulding (timbita and majomela) and they make the traditional clothing like tinjhovo and xibelani.

 Religion, social organisation and politics

 The area offers the residents a choice when it comes to religious affiliation, there are different church denominations like Zion Christian Church, Apostolic Faith Mission, Assemblies of God, Roman Catholic Church and other churches.
 The residents also have traditional ceremonies of African religion (muphahlo na mancomani).

 Politically, Green Farm Village also enjoys involvement in the political landscape of the Republic of South Africa.
 The people in the village are well represented in the political structures.
 Politics have to work in synergy with the lateral by-laws and traditional regulations.
 The area is under the tribal leadership of Madonsi Hlungwani royal family.
 Looking at history, the majority of people have traditionally associated themselves with African National Congress in the previous elections.
 There is a strong social movement towards development; with several active and recognized organisations focusing on health and social development and education.